camaraproject/Commonalities/documentation/API-design-guidelines.md

     url: {apiRoot}/qod/v2
 ```

-NOTE: CAMARA exceptionally allows initial API versions (x=0) to have both the MAJOR and the MINOR version number (v0.y) separated by a dot (".") in the API version in the URL.
+NOTE: CAMARA exceptionally allows to use both the MAJOR and the MINOR version number (v0.y) separated by a dot (".") in initial API versions (x=0) in the API version in the URL.

 This allows for test and usage of initial API versions as they are evolving rapidly, e.g. /qod/v0.10, or /qod/v0.11alpha1.
 However, it should be acknowledged that any initial API version may change.